Horizon League: Foundation (1978-1979)

-Maturity
+Maturity (1980-1992)

-In 1980 the league established its headquarters in Champaign, Illinois.
+In 1980, the league established its headquarters in Champaign, Illinois.
 The MCC gained an automatic bid to the NCAA Division I men's basketball tournament in 1981, followed by the announcement that Saint Louis University would be joining the following season.
 The University of Notre Dame joined the conference for all sports except basketball and football in 1982.
 The conference attained automatic qualification for the NCAA Division I Baseball Championship in 1984 and the conference moved its headquarters to Indianapolis.
-Three changes occurred in the summer of 1985: Oklahoma City dropped out of the NCAA altogether; the name was altered slightly to Midwestern Collegiate Conference; and the conference brought women's athletics into the fold.
+Three changes occurred in the summer of 1985: Oklahoma City dropped out of the NCAA altogether; the conference name was altered slightly to Midwestern Collegiate Conference; and the conference began sponsoring women's athletics.
 The latter triggered Notre Dame's temporary withdrawal from the league as its women's teams were contracted to the North Star Conference.
-ESPN began televising the MCC Championship game in 1986 and in 1987 Oral Roberts left the conference while Dayton joined and Notre Dame rejoined.
+ESPN began televising the MCC Championship game in 1986.
+In 1987, Oral Roberts left the conference while Dayton joined and Notre Dame rejoined.
 The conference earned its first at-large bid to the men's basketball tournament and automatic qualification to the NCAA Men's Soccer Championship in 1989.
-The conference won an automatic bid to the NCAA Division I women's basketball tournament in 1991 and the conference lost members Marquette and Saint Louis.
+In 1991, the conference received an automatic bid to the NCAA Division I women's basketball tournament and lost members Marquette and Saint Louis.
 Duquesne and La Salle joined the MCC in 1992, the same year the conference gained an automatic berth to the NCAA Women's Volleyball Championship.
 Duquesne and Dayton left the conference in 1993.